Sparkler: Composition

+Uses

+Sparklers are usually used for celebrations.
+They can be used for light painting.
+Due to the high (over 1000°C) burning temperature of certain compositions, they can also be used to ignite thermite.

 Safety issues

 A 2009 report from the National Council on Fireworks Safety indicated that sparklers are responsible for 16 percent of legal firework-related injuries in the United States.
 The U.S. Consumer Product Safety Commission's statistics from the Fourth of July festivities in 2003 indicate that sparklers were involved in a majority (57%) of fireworks injuries sustained by children under five years of age.

 Subsequent reports from the U.S. Consumer Product Safety Commission about "Fireworks-Related Deaths, Emergency Department-Treated Injuries, and Enforcement Activities" indicate:

 The devices burn at a high temperature (as hot as 1000°C to 1600°C, or 1800°F to 3000°F), depending on the fuel and oxidizer used, more than sufficient to cause severe skin burns or ignite clothing.
-Safety experts recommend that adults ensure children who handle sparklers are properly warned, supervised and wearing non-flammable clothing.
+Safety experts recommend that adults ensure children who handle sparklers be properly warned, supervised and wearing non-flammable clothing.
 As with all fireworks, sparklers are also capable of accidentally initiating wildfires.
 This is especially true in drier areas; in Australia, for instance, sparkler-related bushfire accidents have led to their banning at public outdoor events during summer like Australia Day celebrations.

 Sparkler bombs are home-made devices constructed by binding together as many as 300 sparklers with tape, leaving one extended to use as a fuse.
 In 2008, three deaths were attributed to the devices, which can be ignited accidentally by heat or friction.
-Because they usually contain more than 50 milligrams of the same explosive powder found in firecrackers, they are illegal under U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) regulations.
+Since they usually contain more than 50 milligrams of the same explosive powder found in firecrackers, they are illegal in the U.S. under Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) regulations.

 In art and popular culture

-An art group, monochrom, was planning to light 10,000 bound sparklers which it described as "symbolic liberation" to reflect that sparklers are generally used in monotheistic traditions.
+In 1999, the artists Tobias Kipp and Timo Pitkämö developed a technique of drawing portraits with burning sparklers on paper, which they called pyrografie.
+Since then the two artists have drawn more than 20,000 pyroportraits.
+In 2007, art group Monochrom lit 10,000 bound sparklers which it described as "symbolic liberation" from monotheistic traditions.

 A large group from Toronto, Ontario, Canada also held an event displaying 10,000 sparklers to symbolize brightness, intensity, warmth and creativity.

-In 1999 the two artists Tobias Kipp and Timo Pitkämö developed a technique of drawing portraits with burning sparklers on paper, which they called pyrografie.
-Since then the two artists have drawn more than 20,000 pyroportraits.